 How Can I Avoid Foreclosure in California?

 First, you should never dismiss the matter.
 As unpleasant as it seems, it is necessary to stay on top of the issue.
 Ignoring the problem will never make it go away.
 You should remember that banks in Exeter don't want your house.
 While the foreclosure process can be devastating for the homeowner, it's no walk in the park for the bank, either.
 They expected to make a profit through interest on the loan paid over time, and foreclosure is a last resort, allowing them to cut their losses and move on.
 If you are straightforward with them, lenders will normally try to accommodate your changed financial situation, to avoid a default on your part, and the necessity of foreclosing on their part.

 If you can't work things out with your lender, there are other avenues.
 You can try a "short sale," which is when you sell your house for whatever amount you can get for it, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank still receives those proceeds, but the remainder of the loan will be forgiven.
 You may also consider a "short refinance" which allows a portion of the debt to be forgiven, while refinancing the rest, hopefully under better terms.

 How Can A Exeter, California Attorney Help?

-If you are facing foreclosure, a good Exeter, California real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Exeter, California real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.